-(3) Stannard is considered a DC unit until released or Meade takes command, at which time he becomes part of the AOP I Corp.- replace with his I corps counter
+(3) Stannard is considered a DC unit until released or Meade takes command, at which time he becomes part of the AOP I Corp but may attach to any AoP Infantry division - Replace with his I corps counter.

 (4) At least five manpower points must remain in Harper's Ferry until Meade assumes command.